CodeCreatePlay360/PandaEditor/README.md

 ![Image](images//03.png)

 ## Nodepath component
-A **Component** is another way to program in PandaEditor and provide similar functionality to that of a **RuntimeModule**, however they are not automatically executed, instead they must be attached to a NodePath in the scene graph and just like a **RuntimeModule** they are executed only in **GameMode**.
+A **Component** is another way to program in PandaEditor and provide similar functionality to that of a **RuntimeModule**, however they are not automatically executed, instead they must be attached to a NodePath in the scene graph and just like a **RuntimeModule** they are executed only in game state.
 The Component has one neat property though, is that it provides a direct reference to the NodePath it is attached to which makes it better suited for defining per object behaviors, for example a character controller.
 For PandaEditor to consider a python script as a **Component**
 * The class name should be exactly same as that of python file.